aws/aws-cdk/docs/src/writing-constructs.rst

   not mean that the user should not have the opportunity to customize!
 Rather, it means that the specific parameter should be optional and set to a reasonable value if not supplied.
-This may involve creating other resources as part of constructing this construct.
-For example, all resources that require a role allow passing in a **Role** object (specifically, a **RoleRef** object), but if the user does not supply one an appropriate **Role** object is constructed in-place.
+This may involve creating other resources as part of initializing this construct.
+For example, all resources that require a role allow passing in a **Role** object (specifically, a **RoleRef** object), but if the user does not supply one an appropriate **Role** object is defined in-place.
 * Use contextual defaulting between properties; the value of one property may affect sensible defaults for other properties. *Example*:
-  **enableDnsHostnames**
-  and and **enableDnsSupport**. **dnsHostnames** requires **dnsSupport**, only yell if the user has *explicitly* disabled DNS Support, but tried to enable DNS Hostnames.
-A user expects things to just work - make that the case unless they tell us otherwise.
+  **enableDnsHostnames** and **enableDnsSupport**. **dnsHostnames** requires **dnsSupport**, only throw an error if the user has *explicitly* disabled DNS Support, but tried to enable DNS Hostnames.
+A user expects things to just work.
+If their intention is clear, we should do the right thing.
-* Make the user thinkg about concepts, not implementation detail; for example, if establishing an association between two resources (such as a **Topic** and a **Queue**) requires multiple steps (in this case, creating a **Subscription** but also setting appropriate IAM permissions), make both things happen in a single call (to **subscribeQueue()**).
+* Make the user think about ntent, not implementation detail; for example, if establishing an association between two resources (such as a **Topic** and a **Queue**) requires multiple steps (in this case, creating a **Subscription** but also setting appropriate IAM permissions), make both things happen in a single call (to **subscribeQueue()**).
 The user should be mentally thinking about the result they're trying to achieve, not the various steps necessary to get there.
-* Make sure you are not introducing new concepts or terminology.
+* Make sure you are not renaming concepts or terminology.
 For example don't be temped to replace SQS's **dataKeyReusePeriod** with **keyRotation** because it will be hard for people to diagnose problems.
 They won't be able to just search for *sqs dataKeyReuse* and find topics on it.
-* Indicate units of measurement in property names that don't use a strong type.
-  Use **milli**, **sec**, **min**, **hr**, **Bytes**, **KiB**, **MiB**, **GiB**, etc.
+It is sometimes okay to introduce a new concept that does not have a counterpart in CloudFormation, especially if it directly maps onto the mental model that users already have about a service.
-* Optimize for the common case; example: **Fleet** accepts a **VPC** and deploys in the private subnet by default because that's the common case, but has an option to **placementOptions** for the special case.
+* Optimize for the common case; example: **AutoScalingGroup** accepts a **VPC** and deploys in the private subnet by default because that's the common case, but has an option to **placementOptions** for the special case.
-* Use Typescript; in order for construct libraries to be reusable across programming languages (using jsii), they need to be authored in a language that can compile to a jsii assembly.
-At the moment, the only supported language is TypeScript.
-* Be sure to define an abstract **XxxRef** class for your resources and implement **export()** and **import()** functions; these make it possible to interoperate with resources that are not defined in the same CDK app (they may be manually created, created using raw CloudFormation, or created in a completely unrelated CDK app).
+* If a class can have multiple modes/behaviors: prefer values over polymorphism.
+  Try switching behavior on property values first.
+Switch to multiple classes with a shared base class/interface only if there value to be had from having multiple classes (type safety, maybe one mode has different features/required parameters).

 Implementation Details
 ======================

 * Every construct consists of an exported class (**MyConstruct**) and an exported interface (**MyConstructProps**) that defines the parameters for these classes.
-THe props argument is the 3rd to the construct (after the mandatory **parent** and **id** arguments), and the entire parameter should be optional if all of the properties on the props object are optional.
+The props argument is the 3rd to the construct (after the mandatory **parent** and **id** arguments), and the entire parameter should be optional if all of the properties on the props object are optional.
-* Constructs should be immutable (as much as possible); sometimes we use mutating methods if it makes sense or reads better (for example, for event handlers we will write `builder.onBuild(topic)`), but configuration props are usually passed into the constructor, after which they cannot be changed anymore.
 * Most of the logic happens in the constructor; the constructor will build up the state of the construct (what children it has, which ones are always there and which ones are optional, etc.).